To set up new authentication methods for Custom Actions, go to Settings > Integrations > Authentication and click New token.

 If there is a problem refreshing a token, the issue will be logged in the Custom Actions "Logs" tab:

-Known limitations or Important to note
+Known limitations

-Currently neither the Text or Http Request authentication token types support different authentication request details per end user.
+Currently neither the Text or HTTP Request authentication token types support different authentication request details per end user.
 Usually this is requested as a full OAuth flow.

 Logic